Philadelphia Spinners: 2016

 The 2016 offseason introduced some front office changes.
 Billy Maroon stepped down from coaching duties and as general manager.
 Darryl Stanley (the former assistant coach of the Philadelphia Phoenix) was announced as head coach, and Rusty May (former operations manager for the San Francisco Dogfish) was named head of operations.
 Germantown Academy's Carey Stadium was announced to be the sole home stadium.

-On April 9, 2016, the Spinners defeated the New York Rumble 22-12 in their first game of the season.
-The next day, they won their home opener against the Boston Whitecaps 18-16.
-The Spinners would have a record of 9-1 for the 2016 season, their best record since the 2012 AUDL season, in which they had a record of 14-2.
-The only loss was a 20-19 loss in Boston.
+On April 9, 2016, the Spinners defeated the New York Rumble 22–12 in their first game of the season.
+The next day, they won their home opener against the Boston Whitecaps 18–16.
+The Spinners would have a record of 9–1 for the 2016 season, their best record since the 2012 AUDL season, in which they had a record of 14–2.
+The only loss was a 20–19 loss in Boston.
 This record clinched the Spinners the number one seed in the conference and home field advantage in the Eastern conference championship game.

-On June 26, 2016, the Spinners defeated the Whitecaps 20-16, advancing them to their first championship game since 2012, and their first in MLU history.
+On June 26, 2016, the Spinners defeated the Whitecaps 20–16, advancing them to their first championship game since 2012, and their first in MLU history.

-On July 16, 2016, the Spinners defeated the Western Conference champion Portland Stags 14-11 at Franklin Field in Philadelphia to win the 2016 MLU championship.
+On July 16, 2016, the Spinners defeated the Western Conference champion Portland Stags 14–11 at Franklin Field in Philadelphia to win the 2016 MLU championship.
 Charlie McCutcheon was the 2016 MLU Championship MVP.
 The Spinners became the first professional ultimate frisbee team to win a championship in both the MLU and AUDL.
 Billy Sickles was named the 2016 Eastern Conference MVP and Head Coach Darryl Stanley was named the 2016 Eastern Conference Coach of the Year.

 After the season MLU announced its operations were being suspended indefinitely.

 Logo and uniform

 Logo

 For the 2012 AUDL season, the Spinners used a logo featuring a disc in a spinning tornado.
 The logo was chosen from several designs submitted to the team through their Facebook page.
 A fan vote on the AUDL's Facebook page ranked it as the best logo in the league.
-It was replace before the 2013 season in order to reflect the Spinner's move to Major League Ultimate.
+It was replaced before the 2013 season in order to reflect the Spinner's move to Major League Ultimate.
 The new logo featured a spinning "S" inside of a crest, a format utilized by all of the Eastern Division teams in the MLU.